marvin-rubia/Automate-Basic-Dataset-Cleaning-and-Guide-to-Data-Wrangling-in-Python/README.md

 - remove duplicate rows,
 - remove trailing and leading whitespace,
 - transform double spaces into single spaces,
-- (optional) change the types of columns into int, float, str, bool, datetime
+- (optional) change the types of specified columns into int, float, str, bool, datetime
-- (optional) replace the missing values of columns by the mean of the corresponding columns
+- (optional) replace the missing values of specified columns by the mean of the corresponding columns
-- (optional) replace the missing values of columns by the mode of the corresponding columns
+- (optional) replace the missing values of specified columns by the mode of the corresponding columns